How Do You Play NationStates?

-Welcome back to my Hub series on Nationstates, the government simulation game where you get to manage your own nation.
-Today we're going to talk about how to get started.
-We'll go into greater detail on the topics I mentioned last time and by the end of my rambling, you should have a good understanding of the game.
+Welcome to my beginner's guide to NationStates, the government simulation game where you get to manage your own nation.
+Today we're going to talk about how to get started, and by the end of my rambling, you should have a good understanding of the game.
 Here's what we'll cover:

 How to Join the Game

 - Head on over to this site.

 - Start creating an account.
 You'll be asked to pick a name and decide several of your nation's traits.
 Don't worry too much about the nation details, as most of them can be changed later on.

 - After you fill this section out, you'll be presented with a survey of sorts.
 Keep in mind that the options you pick here will affect what kind of nation you start off with, so be careful!